MatthewEppelsheimer/godspeed-react/README.md

 -   Revise to make action verbs and terminology consistent in all state management
 -   add tests for reducer
 -   add tests for `useVelocityContext`
--   Update a document, firing callback
--   incorporate Draft.js
--   Rename `useVelocityContextState` and move it to `VelocityContextProvider`, don't export `VelocityContext` - This will encapsulate abstract all context management, so the library won't need to then export `VelocityContext`
--   Refactor `useVelocityContextState` signature with options object param
--   Review and resolve all todos
+-   Review and resolve all pre-MVP todos
 -   Consider file reorganization
 -   Typescript
 -   add accessibility considerations
 -   basic keyboard navigation improvements (TBD)
 -   code review entire library
 -   Review/reconsider library API, consider whether to commit to a semver 1.0
--   rename… perhaps to "Godspeed" (?) - Velocity.js is already taken
 -   Package into own library, incorporated into a proof of concept consumer of the dependency
 -   publish